// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • Strongest restaurant chain coverage

-• Free Apple Health and Google Fit sync
+• Apple Health and Google Fit sync

 • Mature ecosystem after 15+ years